EliabCanul/nauyaca/Examples/README.md

 # DESCRIPTION

-This directory contains many examples for using nauyaca along with many other python tools.
-We recommend see the functionalities of the modules at Documentation before running the examples, so the user becomes familiar with the main modules and functions.
+This directory contains many examples for using nauyaca together with with many other python tools.
+We recommend see the functionalities of the modules at Documentation before running these examples, so the user becomes familiar with the main modules and functions.

 All input files (as planet ephemeris) are stored in the folder named 'inputs'.
 For many examples the same transit ephemeris are used.
 We recommend running these examples in the same order as listed here.
 These examples show many extra features hosted in nauyaca.

 In order to run these examples in a permissible wall-clock time, we suggest using a multi-core machine.
 Otherwise, these examples can take longer times to complete.
-The html directory contains these examples in html format.
+The html directory contains these examples in non-interactive format.

 ## MAIN EXAMPLES

-**simple_fit**: Perform the fit of a three-planet system using the optimization and MCMC modules.
+**simple_fit**: Performs the fit of a three-planet system using the optimization and MCMC modules.
 Generate a pair of built-in figures to visualize the results.
-Unlike the example shown in the documentation, this example shows the minimum code needed to perform yout fit.
+Unlike the example shown in the documentation, this example shows the minimum code needed to perform your fit.

-**customized_fit**: Perform the fit of a two-planet system using a initial walker population and prior given by the user.
+**customized_fit**: Performs the fit of a two-planet system using a initial walker population and prior given by the user.
 Many other features in nauyaca are introduced to customize the fitting process.
 Plot helpful figures to assess for convergence.